 \end{definition}

-Our goal is to minimise the complexity of a triangulation with respect to the \emph{lexicographical ordering}.
-This is why the number $k$ of ``unwanted'' edges appears as the first entry: depending on context, the ``unwanted'' edges may be the core edges, the tunnel edges or the edges isotopic to Seifert fibres, and our primary objective is to reduce the number of these edges.

-Our secondary objective, as we have already discussed, is to reduce the multiplicity defect and degree defect of the ``unwanted'' edges, in the hope that this will allow us to remove these edges using 3-2 moves.
-We take the maximum defects across all ``unwanted'' edges (as opposed to, say, the minimum) because our ultimate goal is to remove all of these edges, not just one of them.
+Our search algorithm attempts to minimise the complexity of a triangulation with respect to the \emph{lexicographical ordering}.
+This is why the number $k$ of bad edges appears as the first entry: our primary objective is to minimise this number.
+Our secondary objective, as discussed above, is to reduce the multiplicity defect and degree defect of the bad edges, in the hope that this will allow us to remove these edges using 3-2 moves.
+We take the maximum defects across all bad edges (as opposed to, say, the minimum) because our ultimate goal is to remove all of these edges, not just one of them.

 It is crucial that we prioritise reducing the multiplicity defect ahead of reducing the degree defect.
 The reason for this is best illustrated by recounting our initial approach to this problem.
 At first, our complexity did not involve the multiplicity defect at all.
-With this na\"{i}ve notion of complexity, we found that the search could easily reach a region of the Pachner graph where the ``unwanted'' edges had degree defect close to $0$.
-However, the search would then get stuck enumerating lots of triangulations without ever actually reducing the degree defect to $0$.
-We eventually realised that the search was getting trapped in a region of the Pachner graph where the ``unwanted'' edges had multiplicity defect equal to $2$.
+With this na\"{i}ve notion of complexity, we found that the search could easily reach a region of the Pachner graph where the bad edges had degree defect close to $0$; however, the search would then get stuck enumerating lots of triangulations without ever succeeding in reducing the degree defect to $0$.
+We eventually realised that the search was getting trapped in a region of the Pachner graph where the bad edges had multiplicity defect equal to $2$.
 Placing a high priority on reducing the multiplicity defect gives the search some impetus to avoid such regions.

 Finally, all else being equal, it would be nice for our counterexamples to be as small as possible.
-Thus, we include the size of the triangulation as the final entry of the complexity.
+This is why we include the size of the triangulation as the final entry of the complexity.